pagopa/io-backend/README.md

 3. run `scripts/build-tools.sh` to build the `tools` Docker image
 4. run `scripts/yarn.sh` to install backend dependencies
 5. run `scripts/generate-proxy-api-models.sh` to generate the models defined in api_proxy.yaml and api_notifications.yaml
-6. run `scripts/generate-api-client.sh` to generate the Autorest API Client
-7. run `scripts/generate-pagopa-client.sh` to generate the Autorest PagoPA Client
-8. run `scripts/build.sh` to compile the Typescript files
+6. run `scripts/build.sh` to compile the Typescript files
-9. run `scripts/generate-test-certs-task.sh` to create SAML (SPID) certificates
+7. run `scripts/generate-test-certs-task.sh` to create SAML (SPID) certificates
-10. run `docker-compose up -d` to start the containers
+8. run `docker-compose up -d` to start the containers
-11. edit your `/etc/hosts` file by adding:
+9. edit your `/etc/hosts` file by adding:

     ```
     localhost    spid-testenv2